-Staff who believe that they are being harassed should make it known that the comments, attention, contact or behaviour is unwelcome and offensive.
-If the harassment continues, or if you are unable or unwilling to handle the matter, you should contact:
+Staff who consider that they are being harassed should make it known to the person responsible that their comments, attention, contact or behaviour is unwelcome and offensive to them.
+If the harassment continues, or if the staff member is unable or unwilling to handle the matter themselves, they should notify the Headmaster of their concerns and the actions of the person responsible and request advice regarding how to proceed, either by way of making a formal complaint or by such other means recommended by the Headmaster.

-The Headmaster - for information, advice or to make a formal complaint.
-Females may wish to communicate through a Dean or the Associate Headmaster or Chaplain
+Female staff members may prefer to communicate through a Dean or the Associate Headmaster or the Chaplain.

-- If a staff member feels they are being harassed by a parent the same procedure will apply. - If the harassment is of a sexual nature and should you choose not to use this procedure, you may contact the Anti-Discrimination Section of the Justice Department.
+If a staff member considers they are being harassed by a parent the same procedure will apply.

+If the harassment is of a sexual nature staff may decide not to use this procedure, and to may contact the Anti-Discrimination Section of the Justice Department.
+However, whichever course is elected, staff are nevertheless required to notify the School (Headmaster, Assistant Headmaster, Dean, or the Chaplain) so that the School has knowledge of the matter and is in a position to take appropriate steps to ensure the protection of all staff and students.

-King's provides a safe environment free from abuse or harassment.
-Any incidents which do occur are promptly and appropriately dealt with.
+King's provides a safe environment free from bullying abuse or harassment.
+Any incidents which occur are dealt with promptly, effectively, and appropriately.